Last Updated on January, 2024 by Edison

 When it comes to music, we all have different preferences.
 So, the best music to relax is the one you always enjoy.
 That kind of music you associate yourself with good and positive feelings.

 Do you feel stressed?
-Just put on headphones, play your favourite song and close your eyes.
+Just put on headphones, play your favorite song, and close your eyes.
 Focus on the melody and do not get distracted by the outside world.

 Under the stress body activates the “fight or flight” response- Your heart beats faster and your breathing quickens.
 So, to turn things back to normal you can use breathing exercises like diaphragmatic breathing or abdominal breathing.